 Did you know that by 2030 the online food ordering industry is expected to hit the $365 billion mark globally?
 The biggest names in the food delivery industry are Grubhub, DoorDash, and Uber Eats, but these delivery services are just part of the story when it comes to the revolution in meal preparation and online ordering.

-Virtual restaurants and ghost kitchens are sprouting up to make the most of the dynamic changes happening in the food scene.
+Ghost kitchens are sprouting up to make the most of the dynamic changes happening in the food scene.
 Like many restaurants, particularly chain eateries, they're relying on new food delivery services to grow their business; and it's working.
-What is clear is that traditional restaurants who have not yet signed on with delivery services to promote their food menu online are failing to take a bite out of a lucrative turn of events; and the result is that virtual kitchens and restaurants with online delivery are eating up the profits of those non-participating restaurants.
+What is clear is that traditional restaurants who have not yet signed on with delivery services to promote their food menu online are failing to take a bite out of a lucrative turn of events; and the result is that ghost kitchens and restaurants with online delivery are eating up the profits of those non-participating restaurants.

-A virtual restaurant is, effectively, a restaurant kitchen that doesn't offer dine-in service.
-Also called ghost kitchens, dark kitchens or cloud restaurants, these venues simply offer take-away food that they promote with their online storefront and menu.
-As increasing numbers of consumers get used to the online delivery trend -and love it- entrepreneurs are capitalizing on this dine-at-home trend and creating virtual restaurants without the overhead costs and staffing resources that traditional restaurants must contend with.
+A ghost kitchen is, effectively, a restaurant kitchen that doesn't offer dine-in service.
+Also called virtual restaurants, dark kitchens or cloud restaurants, these venues simply offer take-away food that they promote with their online storefront and menu.
+As increasing numbers of consumers get used to the online delivery trend -and love it- entrepreneurs are capitalizing on this dine-at-home trend and creating ghost kitchens without the overhead costs and staffing resources that traditional restaurants must contend with.

 There are lots of advantages to ghost kitchens.
 They can make the most of a smaller space because they don't need room for dining.
 That means they have less investment to make.
 Of course, these restaurants are still beholden to the same food-preparation standards and regulations, but they only have to focus on food.
 Then, like any other restaurant, they can partner with DoorDash and Uber Eats to provide delivery service for them.